 - steps for writing and publishing my book

 I have Trello boards that are shared for working together with clients and I have boards that are for my own work.
 Ok, I admit…I even have Trello boards for myself that have nothing to do with work!
 My life would not be organized without Trello.

-- 20 Creative Ways to Use Trello to Organize Everything – Personal and professional tips that can help any virtual assistant get more organized.
+Tip: 20 Creative Ways to Use Trello to Organize Everything – Personal and professional tips that can help any virtual assistant get more organized.

 4. LastPass for Sharing Passwords

 LastPass is another one of the best tools for freelancers and virtual assistants because it allows you to securely and easily share passwords.
 Often times a business owner is leery about giving out their passwords, but as a virtual assistant, you need access to their accounts to do work for them.
-This is were LastPass saves the day.
+This is where LastPass saves the day.

 LastPass allows you to:

 - store passwords so you don’t have to remember them

 - customize access those sites (without actually sharing the password)